xsquawkbox/AFV-Native/README.md

 * Must work fairly uniformly on the big three.

-* Only needs to work on architecutres where there's a meaningful piece of software to integrate with - that is, a pilot or ATC simulator and client.
+* Only needs to work on architectures where there's a meaningful piece of software to integrate with - that is, a pilot or ATC simulator and client.

 * Must have a reasonably straight-forward API for client developers.